Skip to content

 git push origin v<version>

-The workflow runs bun publish --access public --tolerate-republish for each package.
-The --tolerate-republish flag means existing packages are a no-op.
+The workflow runs npm publish --access public for each package with --tolerate-republish so existing packages are a no-op.

 chant init --lexicon <name> generates a package.json with: